 If you are unsure and it is a phone call, hang up, use a mobile phone and call the legitimate phone number as given in the phone book or on an official website.
 Never call the number the scammers give you back.

-If you are not sure as to the validity of an email / telephone call, and do not wish to use the internet to check, contact us with the details you have (email addresses, company name, telephone number, details of query), and we can check if it matches any of the known scams.
+If you are still not sure as to the validity of an email / telephone call, or do not wish to use the internet to check, contact us with the details you have (email addresses, company name, telephone number, details of query), and we can check if it matches any of the known scams.

 - List of various hoaxes and email scams - HoaxSlayer

 - What to do if you think you may be a victim of a scam - UK Police

 - Spam and scam email and other advice on how to stay safe online - Get Safe Online